useblocks/sphinx-safety/tools/sphinx-needs/features.rst

    :tools: TOOL_SN
    :si: yes

-   .. error:: Template file not found
+   .. fault:: Template file not found
       :id: ER_SN_TEMPLATE_FILE_NOT_FOUND

       The template file is not found in the Sphinx-Needs templates directory.

-   .. error:: Template file is not a valid Jinja2 template
+   .. fault:: Template file is not a valid Jinja2 template
       :id: ER_SN_TEMPLATE_FILE_INVALID

       The template file is not a valid Jinja2 template, so it cannot be processed by Sphinx-Needs.

-   .. error:: Template file contains syntax errors
+   .. fault:: Template file contains syntax errors
       :id: ER_SN_TEMPLATE_FILE_SYNTAX

       The template file contains syntax errors and cannot be processed by